Do1e

 python xxx.py

-If you create another project that uses the same environment, or copy code to another machine, you only need to copy pyproject.toml and uv.lock, modify pyproject.toml as needed, and then execute the following command to fully reproduce the original environment:
+If you create another project using the same environment, or copy code to another machine, you only need to copy pyproject.toml and uv.lock, modify pyproject.toml as needed, and then execute the following command to fully reproduce the original environment:

 uv lock && uv sync